Tencent/AngelSlim/README.md

 python scripts/deploy/offline.py $MODEL_PATH "Hello, my name is"
 ```

-Where `MODEL_PATH` is the path to the quantized model output. please set the `deploy_backend: huggingface` in the `global` configuration before quantizing the model, or manually modify the `ignored_layers` field in the `config.json` file located in the quantized model output directory to `ignore`.
+Where `MODEL_PATH` is the path to the quantized model output.

 #### 3.2 API Service Deployment